 *This post contains affiliate links, which means I might make a commission at no cost to you to help run this site.
-Read my policy here.
+As an Airbnb Associate, I earn when you book through a link.
 Thank you for your support!*

 1. Go to the Beach

 Italy’s beaches are usually divided into private and public areas.
 One of the things that makes Sorrento so unique is the beach clubs and lidos on decks built out into the water.
 There’s a charge to use the lounge chairs, sunbeds and umbrellas at private lidos.
 It can be anywhere from €10-25 depending on location and amenities.
 If I’m going to be spending hours at the beach, I prefer to pay a little extra for a nice sunbed, a bathroom, and bar service (because let’s face it, you’re going to want a spritz).
 Bagni d’Arienzo near Positano is probably my favorite lido in all of Italy.

 You can lay on any public beach for free.
 Just find an open spot and lay out your towel.
 Depending on when you are visiting Sorrento, these areas can get very crowded (like mat-to-mat, hot yoga class in San Francisco crowded).
 I’ve sat close enough to a family once that I could see they were all eating penne pasta with tomato sauce in their tupperware lunches.
 Why someone would want to eat room temperature tomato sauce pasta at the beach is another discussion.